-Yeah my little grape hyacinths indoors decoration is working pretty good at tying me over until I can go snip snip in my garden again.
+Yeah my little grape hyacinths indoor decoration is working pretty good at tying me over until I can go snip snip in my garden again.

-But I can’t wait for those days though that I can get bunches and bunches of flowers straight from my own backyard.
+But I can’t wait for those days when I can get bunches and bunches of flowers straight from my own backyard.